 1. Too little acoustic comfort

 For many buyers, acquiring co-ownership of a property is a difficult step, where one of the biggest frustrations is impact and airborne noise.
-More and more buyers interested in new-build apartments therefore request a standard of ‘increased acoustic comfort’, which offer the buyer a quality guarantee.
+More and more buyers interested in new-build apartments will request a standard of ‘increased acoustic comfort’, which offers the buyer a quality guarantee.

 2. Agreed delivery dates are never met

 Contractual delivery dates for apartments do not take into account unpredictable weather, force majeure or archaeological surveys to name but a few.
 Agreed delivery dates are often missed, leading to frustrations for buyers who have sold their home or terminated their lease.
 Buyers appreciate honest communication from the developer if they know they will miss the deadline.

 3. Lack of a parcel service leads to frustration